binipringle/contracts/_texts/0-outline.md

 (I) I promise to pay you $30 if you deliver these apples.
 "Ok." bilateral or unilateral?

 Every contract is conditional on someone doing something.
-MOst contracts are bilateral.
-Just using the word "if" does not make it unilateral. "ok" makes it sound liike a promise - makes it sound bilateral. two ways to interpret: one is that "ok" is a promise.
+Most contracts are bilateral.
+Just using the word "if" does not make it unilateral. "ok" makes it sound like a promise - makes it sound bilateral. two ways to interpret: one is that "ok" is a promise.
 Other way is i'll pay you if and only if you deliver these apples.
-I'll pay you whhen the apples are delivered.
-The second example is unilateral.
-Would woulddd a reasonable person thiink?
-MAJOR GUIDELINE: STRONG PREFERENCCE FOR BILATERAL AND STRONG PRESUMPTION THAT THE PARTIIES WANTED IT TO BE BILATERAL.
+If he had said "I'll pay you when the apples are delivered" it would be unilateral.
+Would would a reasonable person think?
+MAJOR GUIDELINE: STRONG PREFERENCE FOR BILATERAL AND STRONG PRESUMPTION THAT THE PARTIES WANTED IT TO BE BILATERAL.
 Presumption is that a reasonable person would think it were bilateral.
-Anser: bilateral because not clear that it is unilateral.
+Answer: bilateral because not clear that it is unilateral.

 (2) Frank: "I promise to pay you $100 if you paint my fence."
 Barb: "ok."

 Really the same thing as (I).
 It's unclear.
 You can make arguments on both sides.
 But the best answer would take into account the strong preference for bilateral contracts.

-(3) Frank: "I promiise to pay you $100 if you find and return my lost cat."
+(3) Frank: "I promise to pay you $100 if you find and return my lost cat."
 Barb: "ok."

 This is the same as (1) and (2) except that it's not.
-Would a reasonable person be promiising to find the cat?
+Would a reasonable person be promising to find the cat?
 The presumption shifts when the offer is for a reward.
 Finding the cat is unlikely.
-Not guarranteed.
-A reasonable person would probabbly think that she is not promising to find the cat.
+Not guaranteed.
+A reasonable person would probably think that she is not promising to find the cat.

-Typical examples of unilateral contracts
+**Typical examples of unilateral contracts**

 - offer of a reward
 - contest